Merging Multigrid Optimization with SESOP: Introduction

 \subsection{SEquential Subspace OPtimization (SESOP)}

-We are concerned with the solution of smooth large-scale unconstrained problems \e \min_{\bm x\in \Re^N} \mathcal F(\bm x). \ee The SESOP approach \cite{narkiss2005sequential,elad2007coordinate,zibulevsky2010l1,zibulevsky2013speeding} is an established framework for solving \cref{eq:SESOP_intro_pro} by sequential optimization over affine subspaces ${\cal{\bm M}}_k$, spanned by the current descent direction (typically preconditioned gradient) and $\Pi$ previous propagation directions of the method.
-If $\mathcal F(\vx)$ is convex, SESOP yields the optimal worst-case convergence factor of $O(\frac{1}{k^2})$ \cite{narkiss2005sequential}, while achieving efficiency of the quadratic Conjugate-Gradient (CG) method when the problem is close to quadratic or in the vicinity of the solution.
+SESOP \cite{narkiss2005sequential,elad2007coordinate,zibulevsky2010l1,zibulevsky2013speeding} is a framework for solving smooth large-scale unconstrained minimization problems such as \eqref{eq:uncons:fine:TG}, by sequential optimization over affine subspaces ${\cal{\bm M}}_k$, spanned by the current descent direction (typically preconditioned gradient) and $m$ previous propagation directions of the method.
+If $F^h(\vx^h)$ is convex, SESOP yields the optimal worst-case convergence factor of $\mathcal O(\frac{1}{k^2})$ \cite{narkiss2005sequential}, while achieving efficiency of the quadratic Conjugate Gradients (CG) method when the problem is close to quadratic or in the vicinity of the solution.